simonegrefe/CohortAnalysis/README.md

 - **Increased marketing spend** during historically weak periods.
 - **Targeted campaigns** aimed at revitalizing acquisition momentum.
-- **Promotional incentives** such as discounts for second purchases to encourage early engagement and repeat behaviour.
+- **Promotional incentives** such as discounts for second purchases to encourage early engagement and repeat behavior.

 ### 3. Invest Strategically in New Customer Acquisition